Primary day in Virginia: What you need to know

-RICHMOND, Va. — Virginia voters will make their picks Tuesday in several primary contests that may help decide the balance of power in the General Assembly.
+RICHMOND, Va. — Virginia voters will make their picks Tuesday in primary contests that could help decide the balance of power in the General Assembly.

-There are highly contested races in both parties.
-Virginia is one of only four states with legislative elections this year and the only one where there’s a chance of Democrats flipping control of the legislature.
+Both parties have some highly contested races.
+Virginia is one of only four states with legislative elections this year, and the only one where there’s a chance of Democrats flipping control of the legislature.
 Republicans currently have narrow majorities in both the House and Senate.

 Anyone not already registered won’t be able to vote.
 Virginia doesn’t allow same-day registration.